How to Find a Restaurant Space to Rent

 Don't Be Afraid to Haggle

-Chances are your prospective landlord doesn't want his or her prime real estate vacant for long and may be willing to haggle at the cost of rent.
-Common rent negotiations for a new restaurant include not paying rent at all until the restaurant opens for business, pro-rating rent.
-You may pay a very low rent the first year of the lease, then gradually increase it each year thereafter.
+Common rent negotiations for a new restaurant include not paying rent until the restaurant opens for business, known as pro-rating rent, or paying a low rent the first year of the lease, then gradually increase it annually.